 - Authored the treatise RESIDENTIAL MORTGAGE FORECLOSURE: PA.
 LAW AND PRACTICE (2d ed., Bisel 2014)

 - Contributing author, C. Carter (ed.), PA.
 CONSUMER LAW (Bisel 2008, Supp.
 2012)

 - Assisting Clients Seeking the Road to Decent Jobs: Job Training Advocacy, Clearinghouse Review, Vol. 29, No. 3 (July 1995)

-- 2005, Vern Countryman Award, National Consumer Law Center (for Excellence and Dedication in the practice of consumer law on behalf of low-income consumers)
+- 2005 Vern Countryman Award from the National Consumer Law Center for excellence and dedication in consumer law practice on behalf of low-income consumers

 - 2001 Bending the ARC Award from the Public Interest Section of the Philadelphia Bar Association

 - 1997 recipient of Striving Towards Excellence Award by Pennsylvania Legal Services